Introduction to the Wetland Plants of British Columbia

 Where to Stay?

-We have set up a room-block at the Monashee Lodge, just one block away from the Okanagan College where the classroom portion of this course takes place.
-Discounted room rates are available.
-This includes a good quality continental breakfast (hot breakfasts can be ordered at additional cost), and there is also a clean hot tub and infra-red sauna for your use.
-The hosts Dean and Kathleen will take your bookings.
+We have set up a room-block at the Monashee Lodge, just one block away from the Okanagan College.
+Discounted room rates are available for $110/night plus tax.
+This includes a continental breakfast (hot breakfasts can be ordered at additional cost), and there is also a clean hot tub and infra-red sauna for your use.
 250-814-2553.
 Please state that you are with “CMI” to receive the discounted rate.